billianodev/Billiano.NAudio/README.md

 - AudioEngine, fire and forget audio playback _(useful for playing sound effects)_
 	- Use with WaveCache and WaveCacheSampleProvider
-- AudioStreamReader, AudioFileReader but for stream _(currently support wave, mp3 and ogg by reading stream header)_
+- AudioStreamReader, AudioFileReader but for stream _(currently support wave, mp3 and ogg by reading stream header nor brute create)_
 - PortAudioOut, PortAudioSharp implementation of NAudio.Wave.IWavePlayer for cross-platform audio playback
 - WdlResampler, WdlResamplingSampleProvider with channels resampling support